ZeroLikviz/godot_plugin-neural-network/README.md

 ### GPUNNET
 This class is very similar to NNET, but there are some limitations and disadvantages:
-- after you are done with the variable of type GPUNNET, you must call the free_objects function.
+- after you are done working with the variable of type GPUNNET, you must call the free_objects function.
 - there are no save/load data functions for the GPUNNET class.
 (I will add them by the 24-25th of February)
 - the allocated memory for the neurons is a rectangular 2D array, that means if you create a neural network with the structure like this \[1,10,50,5,1\], then 2D array with the size of 5 times 50 will be allocated for the neurons.
 That is 193 inactive neurons, so structure like \[1,50,50,50,1\] would be better for the memory usage.